andrewhodel/dotblog/README.md

 cp -r default_html main
 mkdir posts
 mkdir keys
+cp config_sample.json config.json
 ```

+1. Edit config.json

-1. Create the `keys` directory and place your TLS keys in it.
+* set the paths to your TLS keys or place the key data in config.json

-* server.ca-bundle
-* server.crt
-* server.key
+* set the fqdn (fully qualified domain name) of the server

 2. Install the required Go modules.